How to Start Commodity Trading [A Beginner’s Guide to Commodities]

 - Swaps: If you keep trades open overnight, a fee or adjustment gets charged at 23:59 in the platform's time zone.

 - Commissions: Some instruments are also charged a commission for opening and closing trades.
 At Admiral Markets, Share and ETF CFDs, Shares and ETFs, and Forex and commodities in our Zero.MT4 account are charged commissions.

-We've introduced commodities and have shared the different ways you can trade them.
-However, we haven't covered what it takes to successfully invest in or trade commodities.
+I have now introduced commodities and shared the different ways you can trade them.
+However, I haven't covered what it takes to successfully invest in or trade commodities.

 While there are no guarantees, there are a number of things you can do to improve your chances of success when trading commodities.
 These include: